[Files] Set Attributes

 Notes

-flag on a number of files copied from read only media, such as CD-ROM or DVD-ROM.
-For file backup applications that base what files are included in certain types of backups, this can be used to set or clear the Archive
+This module allows a job to set or clear filesystem level attributes on the list of files that are passed into it.
+This allows for actions such as clearing the Read-Only flag on a number of files copied from read only media, such as CD-ROM or DVD-ROM.
+For file backup applications that base what files are included in certain types of backups, this can be used to set or clear the Archive flag, which is what is used in such cases.

 Last Updated: